-Which means, your mask is likely to get wet throughout the day!
 Whether you opt for reusable or disposable face masks, pack extra for your trip, and throw several in your park bag for each member of your party before you head out for the day.
-That way, you’ll be all set if you need a fresh mask!
+That way, you’ll be all set if you end up needing a fresh mask!

 Set a Reminder to Drink Water